 6 Tips to Calm Your Nerves Before Speaking

 Making a public presentation in your community can be nerve racking.
-Learn 6 tips for calming your nerves before speaking in front of an audience.
+Learn the Public Speaker's 6 tips for calming your nerves before speaking in front of an audience.

 If you’re on the PTA, you may be asked to talk about an upcoming fundraiser.
 At church, you may be asked to be part of the service or to teach a class.
 Although you may not consider yourself a public speaker, we all have times when we need to speak up and be heard in our communities.

-Today, I’ll cover 6 tips to calm your nerves before speaking.
+Today, I’ll cover 6 tips to calm your nerves before speaking in front of a group:

 Tip #1: Stay Hydrated